 5. Camp & Sleep Under the Stars

-Free camping (BLM lands) is available about 20 miles north of the visitor center, just outside the town of Why.
+Free camping (BLM lands) is available about 20 miles north near the aptly-named town of Why.
+Yes, that’s really the town’s name.
+No, we can’t explain Why.

 6. Participate in a Free Ranger Program